 The club holds rides each Sunday & Wednesday throughout the year, meeting and setting off from the West Somerset College Car Park (entrance off A39).
-Sunday rides commence at 0930.
+Sunday rides commence at 0930 during the winter, and 0900 during BST.

-The start times for Weds rides for the Fast Group will be notified to members by email.
+The start times for Weds rides for the Fast Group will be notified to members by email or on What’s App.
 Occasionally this ride will take place on other days depending on the weather forecast, so keep an eye on your email.

 If you are not receiving emails re these rides, please contact the secretary (email@example.com).